 sudo iptables -D INPUT 3

-Iptables rules we have created are saved in memory.
+The iptables rules that we have created are saved in memory.
 That means we have to redefine them on reboot.
-To make these changes persistent after reboot, use the following command on Ubuntu/Debian systems:
+To make these changes persistent after restarting the server, you can use this command:

 sudo iptables -F sudo /sbin/iptables-save

 Iptables is a powerful firewall program that you can use to secure your Linux server or VPS.
 What’s great is that you can define various rules based on your preferences.